simpleiot/simpleiot/docs/ref/serial.md

 }
 ```

+`subject` can be left blank when sending/receiving points for the MCU root node.
+This saves quite a bit of data in the serial messages.

 The point type `nodeType` is used to create new nodes and to send the node type
 on connection.